SchokiCoder/book_modern_c/src/24_optional.md

 #define CONSTI 10
 ```

-This creates a symbol "CONSTI" which will then replace it's occurences with that
+This creates a symbol "CONSTI" which will then replace it's occurrences with
-value next to it.
+that value next to it.
 If you replace the `const int` from before with that, it doesn't compile
 anymore.
-Same would technically also work for an anonymous enum:
+Technically anonymous enums also work:

 ```c
 enum {